 I've watched the film a few more times since then, and now that the shift in storylines is less jarring, I appreciate it a lot more.

 Part of the experience of being a trans man, for me, has been modelling myself on figures in fiction I admire.
-You see this a lot on certain social-media circles, actually.
-People tweeting photos of characters saying that they give them gender envy, accounts from cosplayers saying that dressing like their favourite character's made them realise they were trans.
-What would Alexia see in the 7-year-old Adrien, apart from their similarities in appearance, that would make her want to model a new identity identity on him.
+You see this a lot in certain social-media circles, actually.
+People tweeting photos of characters saying that they give them gender envy, accounts from cosplayers saying that dressing like their favourite characters made them realise they were trans.
+What would Alexia see in the 7-year-old Adrien, apart from their similarities in appearance, that would make her want to model a new identity identity on him?

 Alexia, in the bathroom at a bus station, attempts to alter her appearance to better disguise herself as Adrien.
 How much of my childhood was spent looking in mirrors, wondering when I would become recognisable to myself, asking what I would change if I could?
 The bathroom scene in 'Titane' is teeth-grittingly awful, but at the same time, so, so good.
 Watching someone smash their face off a sink to break their own nose.
 Self-mutilation as inspiration.
 At least it's by choice.
 Everything I do to myself is more me than what I was born with.